 Homeowners may transfer their SOH benefit to a new homestead anywhere in Florida within two years of leaving their former homestead if the new homestead is established by January 1.
 For example, if you moved during 2012, the exemption remains on your home until December 31, 2012.
 You have until January 1, 2014 to qualify for a new exemption and port the benefit to a new homestead.
 This provision applies to all taxes, including school taxes.

 For property owners who have the homestead exemption and the Save Our Homes cap, and who do not give up their homestead, the exemption and cap status remain unchanged.

 Click here to learn about the portability calculator.

 A separate application must be completed by March 1 to qualify for portability.

-If you own another property (2nd home, beach house, etc.) and establish your homestead there for 2012, you can remove the homestead from the old property and apply for the portability benefit.
+If you own another property (2nd home, beach house, etc.) and establish your homestead there, you can remove the homestead from the old property and apply for the portability benefit.

 DEADLINE TO APPLY FOR PORTABILITY IS MARCH 1

 Click here to be directed to the Florida Department of Revenue website for more information(Click here to view the rule.)
 (See the graph below)

 Will I Lose My Homestead Exemption if I add someone to my deed?